 \subsection{Participants and Design}

-We contracted Qualtrics Research Services to recruit 600 qualified US participants for a 10 minutes study in exchange for \$9.31 per completed response.
+We contracted Qualtrics Research Services to recruit 600 qualified US participants for a 10-minute study in exchange for \$9.31 per completed response.
 To obtain these 600 complete responses, Qualtrics invited 1,947 survey takers to participate in our study.
-After the screener portion of the questionnaire, participants proceeded to indicate which of several statements applied to them.
-Participants were asked questions about religion ("How important is religion in your life?"
-I am not religious, not important at all although I consider myself religious, moderately important, very important, center of my life), age, self-reported political orientation (very liberal, liberal, middle of the road, conservative, very conservative) and gender identity.
-Participants were redirected to a website where they were asked to verify their Twitter accounts using the Twitter API via OAuth.
-For those who did, we note that we stored post-history data and associated textual markers in an encrypted file on a separate drive before removing the actual tweets and real Twitter ID to merge with the Qualtrics file.
-Consistent with our IRB-approved procedure, we merged scored Twitter data with Qualtrics survey responses without enabling the possibility of participant identification in the final data.
-The post-history data was never held in a single file along with the surveys.
-The final sample consists of 480 survey participants who had written more than 100 words on Twitter.
-We detail all exclusions of participants in Web Appendix N.
+After the screening portion of the questionnaire, participants proceeded to indicate which of several statements applied to them.
+They were asked questions about religion ("How important is religion in your life?"
+I am not religious, not important at all although I consider myself religious, moderately important, very important, center of my life), and to report their age, political orientation (very liberal, liberal, middle of the road, conservative, very conservative), and gender.
+Participants were then redirected to a website where they were asked to authenticate their Twitter accounts using the Twitter API via OAuth (Figure \ref{fig:TwitterLogin}).
+For those who did, we stored post history data and associated textual markers in an encrypted file on a separate drive before removing the tweets and Twitter ID to merge with the Qualtrics file.
+We merged scored Twitter data with Qualtrics survey responses without enabling the possibility of participant identification in the final data.
+The raw post history data was never held in a single file along with the surveys.
+The final sample consisted of 481 survey participants who had written over 100 words on Twitter.
+All exclusions are documented in Web Appendix P.\\

-Upon completing the screener and successfully authenticating their Twitter accounts, participants were presented with a timeline as shown in Figure \ref{fig:powermanipulation}.
-Half the participants were assigned to the control advertisement for TrustServista, a real browser extension for fact-checking news articles (Figure \ref{fig:lowpower}), followed by two unrelated tweets (ESPN, New York Times).
-The remainder saw the same tweets, but the TrustServista message was modified to emphasize increases in control and power \citep{faraji2017consumer}.
+Upon completing the screener and authenticating their Twitter accounts, participants were presented with a timeline, as shown in Figure \ref{fig:powermanipulation}.
+Half of them were assigned to the control advertisement for TrustServista, a browser extension for fact-checking articles (Figure \ref{fig:lowpower}), followed by two unrelated tweets (ESPN, New York Times).
+The remainder saw the same tweets, but the TrustServista message was modified to emphasize increases in control and power.